 It’s fair to say that a lot has happened in the last two years.
-And though our purpose hasn’t changed, we’re all working in an entirely new environment, which brings a whole host of new challenges and opportunities.
+And though our purpose as an innovation consultancy hasn’t changed, we’re all working in an entirely new environment, which brings a whole host of new challenges and opportunities.

 Back in 2020, we shared the lessons we learned whilst having to pivot at pace during the pandemic.
 It did us good to reflect on what such an unexpected period taught us, and we had a great response from people who’d done the same.

 So now, two years on, it feels like time for an update.
 Because we’ve learnt even more since then, and we’d love to continue the conversation about how we’re all finding our way forward now.

 So here are four reflections we’d like to share.

 Some of the changes we made during the pandemic have proved really useful to us, so we’ve kept them.
 For example, working through a crisis made us realise we needed to be transparent with our team about our plans, goals, finances, high points and challenges.
 It’s been great having everybody understand where we are, as we’re more aligned than ever about where we want to go next.

 We’ve always been a largely remote team, so the move to home working was less of a shock for us than it was for some.
 As we’ve grown, we’ve focused on finding the right people – such as our excellent Client Development Director, Dan, in Toronto – rather than focussing on where they’re based.

 Embracing remote working has helped us build the team we want, full of dedicated people across a variety of timezones.